Doris Matsui

+During her time in Congress, Matsui has been an advocate for healthcare reform, environmental protection, and technology innovation.
+She is a member of the House Energy and Commerce committee, where she serves as ranking member of the Communications and Technology Subcommittee.

+Before her time in Congress, Matsui worked as a government affairs consultant and served as Deputy Assistant to the President in the Clinton Administration, where she worked with President Clinton to create the first White House Initiative on Asian Americans and Pacific Islanders in 1999.
+She also served as a board member for several nonprofit organizations, including the California Museum for History, Women and the Arts, and the National Park Foundation.

 Early life and career

 Matsui was born Doris Okada in the Poston War Relocation Center internment camp in Poston, Arizona, and grew up in Dinuba, in California's Central Valley.
 While attending the University of California, Berkeley, where she earned a B.A. in psychology, she met her husband.
 They had one child, Brian.

-Matsui was a housewife and socialite and was active in the group "Lawyers' Wives", now called the Legal Auxiliary of Sacramento, while her husband was a local attorney and served on the Sacramento City Council before his election to Congress in 1979.
-The Matsuis moved to Washington, D.C., shortly thereafter, where they raised their son.

 Doris Matsui was a volunteer on Bill Clinton's 1992 presidential campaign.
-When he was elected, Matsui served on his transition team.
-After his inauguration, she was appointed deputy special assistant to the president and deputy director of public liaison, working under Alexis Herman.
+When he was elected, she served on his transition team.
+After his inauguration, Matsui was appointed deputy special assistant to the president and deputy director of public liaison, working under Alexis Herman.
 One of her duties was to work with the Asian American community.
 She served in the White House from 1993 to 1998.
-Clinton appointed her to the board of the Woodrow Wilson International Center for Scholars in September 2000.
-Later, she became a lobbyist in Washington, representing corporate clients until 2005, when she returned to California to run for Congress against a field of local Democrats.
+Clinton appointed Matsui to the board of the Woodrow Wilson International Center for Scholars in September 2000.
+Later, she became a lobbyist in Washington, representing corporate clients until 2005, when she decided to run for Congress against a field of local Democrats.